galaxyproject/admin-training/sessions/03-production-basics/webservers.md

 Introduction to NGINX (and Apache)

-slides by @natefoo
+slides by @natefoo, @nsoranzo

 .footnote[\#usegalaxy / @galaxyproject]

 ---
 # Reverse Proxy

-What is a reverse proxy?
-- Sits between the client and Galaxy
+Retrieves resources on behalf of a client from one or more servers (in our case Galaxy)

 Extra features:
 - Serve static content